QS-DP/Enterprise-Fullstack-Secure/README.md

 pip not recognized	Ensure Python and pip are in your system PATH Flask not serving UI	Make sure frontend build folder is properly created Azure CLI errors	Run az login and check az devops configuration

+⚠️ Disclaimer:
+This template includes security best practices and is designed to simulate production workflows.
+While it’s deployment-ready and safe for internal tools, learning, and MVPs, you should review and customize it for use in live production environments (e.g., add auth, persistent DB, HTTPS, etc.).